About

 • Divide the ramen noodles and broth into two bowls.

-• Add the enoki mushrooms and blanched greens over the hot broth, followed by the pork slices, soft boiled egg, cut in half and the chopped spring onions.
+• Add the enoki mushrooms and blanched greens over the hot broth, followed by the pork slices, jammy egg, cut in half and the chopped spring onions.
 Enjoy!

 Easy Pork Ramen - Thinly sliced, perfectly cooked, juicy pork tenderloin and an egg with a gloriously runny egg yolk, crunchy Asian greens, and flavorful mushrooms, all swimming in a scrumptious and flavor-packed ramen noodle broth.
 All in less than 30 minutes!

 Even better – you can roast, grill or sautée Smithfield Marinated Fresh Pork for a variety of quick and easy meal solutions.
-From roasts, to salads to stir fries – we have used it for carnitas, curries, an even simple pork chops for wholesome meals that are never short on flavor.
+From slow braised pork roasts, to salads to stir fries – we have used it for easy pork carnitas, Sri Lankan black pork curry, an even simple pork chops for wholesome meals that are never short on flavor.
 Head on over to your local Walmart to get Smithfield Marinated Fresh Pork in the pork section of the meat aisle.

 I love hearing from you!
 Submit your question or recipe review here.